-Often, there are no identifiable risk factors.
-However, in some cases, obstruction in the canaliculus by a punctal plug or other foreign object can initiate bacterial growth.¹
+Often, there are no clear risk factors.
+In some cases, obstruction in the canaliculus by a punctal plug or other foreign object can initiate bacterial growth.¹

-Most symptoms occur in the corner of the eye closest to the nose.² Doctors often misdiagnose canaliculitis because these symptoms are similar to common eye conditions like allergic conjunctivitis, dry eye disease, blepharitis and meibomian gland dysfunction.²
+Most symptoms occur in the corner of your eye closest to your nose.² Doctors often wrongly diagnose canaliculitis because the symptoms are similar to common eye conditions like allergic conjunctivitis, dry eye disease, blepharitis, and meibomian gland dysfunction.²

 - Doctors aren’t sure what causes canaliculitis, but having punctal plugs may be a risk factor.

-Patients can manage canaliculitis at home with a warm compress and massage.
-Warm compresses can be made using a soft cloth and warm water, or come available as a self-heating eye mask.
-Warm compress and massage help loosen and break up an obstruction.²
+You can manage canaliculitis at home with a warm compress and massage.
+Make a warm compress with a soft cloth and warm water, or purchase a self-heating eye mask.
+A warm compress and massage can help loosen and break up an obstruction.²